 Individuals seeking the semi-permanent or permanent cosmetic lip procedure can choose to get the non-invasive lip tattoo treatment to make their lips appear more defined, but not to gain any literal volume in their lips, such as when getting lip injections with dermal fillers.

-However, similar to the way in which stroking on plenty of lip liner and color makes the lips pop and stand out, cosmetic lip tattoos can give the illusion of fuller lips.
+However, similar to how stroking on plenty of lip liner and color makes the lips pop and stand out, cosmetic lip tattoos can give the illusion of fuller lips.
 Yet by having the pigmentation tattooed onto the lips, the color lasts longer than lipstick or lip gloss that disappears after eating a snack or drinking liquids.

 People who are concerned with the ingredients in certain cosmetics also choose to have the permanent or semi-permanent lip tattoo procedure done with non-toxic and organic pigments for lip tattooing.

 How the Semi-Permanent Lip Tattoo Process Works

 Technicians use different machines during the cosmetic lip procedure, with some providers using manual devices to create their lip tattoos.
 Others use a coil machine while some tattoo artists favor the linear device known as the NeoTat, according to The Society of Permanent Cosmetic Professionals.
 Also used for creating cosmetic lip tattoos are digital rotary machines and permanent cosmetic pen rotaries.

 What's most important to discover when embarking on your permanent or semi-permanent lip tattoo procedure is that your technician follows the Occupational Safety and Health Administration (OSHA) Bloodborne Pathogens guidelines, and can prove it by producing a training certificate and documentation of any additional state requirements.